DisplayLink/evdi/README.md

 ## Licensing

-Please refer to the LICENSE information in `module` and `library` subfolders of this project.
+Elements of this project are licensed under various licenses.
+In particular, the `module` and `library` are licensed under GPL v2 and LGPL v2.1 respectively - consult separate `LICENSE` files in subfolders.
+Remaining files and subfolders (unless a separate `LICENSE` file states otherwise) are licensed under MIT license.

 ### More information